cybertec-postgresql/pgwatch/docs/preparing_databases.md

 Monitor a whole (or subset of DB-s) of Postgres cluster / instance.
-Host information without a DB name needs to be specified and then the pgwatch3 daemon will periodically scan the cluster and add any found and not yet monitored DBs to monitoring.
+Host information without a DB name needs to be specified and then the pgwatch daemon will periodically scan the cluster and add any found and not yet monitored DBs to monitoring.
 In this mode it's also possible to specify regular expressions to include/exclude some database names.